KAI Commuter Yogyakarta Line

-KAI Commuter Yogyakarta Line (also called KRL Commuterline Yogyakarta–Solo, informally KRL Jogja–Solo, KRL Solo–Jogja or KRL Joglo), officially the Yogyakarta Commuter Line, is a commuter rail system in Indonesia serving Greater Yogyakarta in Special Region of Yogyakarta and Greater Surakarta (Solo) in Central Java.
+KAI Commuter Yogyakarta Line, officially the Yogyakarta Commuter Line, is a commuter rail system in Indonesia serving Greater Yogyakarta in Special Region of Yogyakarta and Greater Surakarta (Solo) in Central Java.
 Operated by KAI Commuter, subsidiary of the national railway company Kereta Api Indonesia (KAI), it is the first electric-powered commuter rail system in Indonesia outside of Greater Jakarta's Commuterline.
 The single-line system replaced Yogyakarta-Solo section of diesel-powered commuter rail Prambanan Ekspres (Prameks), also operated by KAI Commuter, on 10 February 2021.

+The system has other popular names, such as KRL Commuterline Yogyakarta–Solo, KRL Jogja–Solo, KRL Solo–Jogja or KRL Joglo.
+"KRL" itself stands for Kereta Rel Listrik (literally "electric rail train" or "electric railcar"), a term for an electric multiple unit train.

 History

 Planning for an electric commuter rail system between Yogyakarta and Surakarta has been included in the 2030 National Railway Masterplan (Ripnas), compiled by Directorate General of Railways of Indonesian Ministry of Transportation since 2011.
 According to the masterplan, electrification of the line has entered feasibility study, so construction can be carried out immediately in the future after the study was finished.
 The limited operation of Prameks, its old-age rolling stock and high ridership is also in consideration.
 As of 2015, KAI has targeted on Prameks daily ridership of approximately 7,000 passengers per day.
 The replacement of diesel-powered Prameks with an electric-powered one is expected to increase commuters mobility and support tourism in Yogyakarta–Surakarta region.

 In 2016, overhead catenary poles began to be stacked at Solo Jebres Station; since then the construction has stalled for about three years.
 The construction only continued starting early 2020, with the first poles being erected in Klaten Station.

 Starting January 2021, the system underwent series of tests, and became fully operational starting on 10 February 2021.
 As a consequence, Prameks route will be shortened from previously Solo Balapan-Kutoarjo into Yogyakarta-Kutoarjo vice-versa.
 The system was officially launched by President Joko Widodo on 1 March 2021.